 Why is it essential to track Google updates?

 SEO specialists might have developed individualized optimization strategies and tactics for each client.
-When all the efforts are oriented towards higher SERP placements, it’s crucial to observe external factors.
+When you orient all the efforts towards higher SERP placements, it’s crucial to observe external factors.
 Even the slightest changes in algorithms might affect your search visibility and rankings, ultimately impacting your organic traffic and conversions.

 Use reputable blogs to follow Google algorithm updates